Skip to main content

 }

-Publishing salary information to every one who can see this employee's name might not be want you want.
+Publishing salary information to every one who can see this employee's name might not be what you want.
 Rather you want some sort of access control to be in place such that if your role is that of a manager, you can see salaries, otherwise you get no data back.

 Directives can help you declare this more easily.
 Our declaration above would become something like the following: